 The automotive industry is facing these same problems.
 An automobile today has about five times the amount of software as on the most sophisticated military aircraft and four to five times that of a new commercial aircraft.
 New software-supported features are common.
 Many recent automobile recalls have been related to unidentified interactions among these features and seemingly unrelated functions that were not identified during development [Suo, 2014].
-For example, in 2014, General

-Motors recalled 3.3 million vehicles due to potential interactions between key chains, ignition switches with inadequate torque requirements, and safety systems that could result in dangerous situations such as airbags being disabled in the event of a crash.
-The authors have heard privately from automotive engineers about many feature interaction problems that have not been made public.
+For example, in 2014, General Motors recalled 3.3 million vehicles due to potential interactions between key chains, ignition switches with inadequate torque requirements, and safety systems that could result in dangerous situations such as airbags being disabled in the event of a crash.

 In general, automobile recalls involving software are becoming common.
 89,000 Ford Fusion and Escape vehicles were recalled in 2013 because software programming could not handle certain operating conditions resulting in flammable liquids being released near hot surfaces and engine fires.
 Chrysler recalled 141,000 vehicles in 2013 due to computer glitches that erroneously illuminated warning lights and caused instrument cluster blackouts.
-TPPA has been successfully used in an automotive research context to identify feature interactions and other potentially unsafe software behavior before they lead to accidents [Placke, 2014].
+STPA has been successfully used in an automotive research context to identify feature interactions and other potentially unsafe software behavior before they lead to accidents [Placke, 2014].